-Bonnie Anderson, well known artist and owner of Potters Addict Ceramic Art Centre, studied at the University of Calgary where she triple majored in painting, printmaking and ceramics.
-Before coming to Kelowna, Bonnie worked as a ceramic arts instructor for the City of Calgary from 1986-1990.
+Bonnie Anderson, well-known artist and owner of Potters Addict Ceramic Art Centre, studied at the University of Calgary where she triple majored in painting, printmaking, and ceramics.
+Before coming to Kelowna, Bonnie worked as a ceramic art instructor for the City of Calgary from 1986-1990.
 In 1990, the lure of the Okanagan brought Bonnie to Kelowna with a dream and a goal of establishing a Ceramic Arts Centre.
-Since then Bonnie has been teaching pottery to children, youths, adults and seniors in her studio Potters Addict.
+Since then Bonnie has been teaching pottery to children, youths, adults, and seniors at Potters Addict.

 Bonnieâ€™s love of clay is most vividly shown in her hand-built clay creations which are finished in the ancient method of Raku.
 All of Bonnieâ€™s clay works, sculpture and paintings are manufactured and sold in her studio/gallery at Potters Addict.

 Anetta Sidorowicz, Potter Extraordinaire!
 And partner with Bonnie Anderson at Potters Addict Ceramic Art Centre.
 Anetta Sidorowicz.
 As a highly motivated and result orientated ceramic artist, I have a proven track record of teaching clay as an art form, which includes glazing and decorative techniques and the ancient method of sculpture and coil design.
 In my recent work, the primary importance is to find the vocabulary of visual expression and to catch the liveliness and sense of motion in clay.
 By using classical wheel thrown forms I alter the clay by cutting through the walls then reattaching the pieces together, these are the key elements which help me to create an imbalance of the classical form causing a surface change between the front and the back of the work.
 I am a graduate student from the Alberta College of Art In Calgary with a degree in ceramics and design.